-The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand ['Crown Plaza' or 'Crowne Plaza'].
+The Respondent does not have any relationship with the business of the Complainant or any legitimate interest in the mark/brand ['Rhodia'].
 Moreover, the Complainant has neither given any license nor authorized the Respondent to use the Complainant's mark.
-The Respondent has never been commonly known by the domain name in question and, of late, registered the domain name on January 18, 2010.
-On May 17, 2010 the counsel for the Complainant contacted Respondent regarding the disputed domain name, informing the Respondent of the Complainants rights in and to the Trademark "CROWNE PLAZA".
-The complainant, through its counsel, then demanded the Respondent to transfer the disputed domain name to Complainant by May 31, 2010.
-The Respondent has not responded to the Complainant's demand.
+The Respondent has never been commonly known by the domain name in question and, of late, registered the domain name on December 7, 2008.
+The counsel for the Complainant, Mr Laurent Becker [NameShield] contacted Respondent regarding the disputed domain name, informing the Respondent of the Complainants rights in and to the Trademark "RHODIA".
+The Complainant, through its counsel, then requested the Respondent to transfer the disputed domain name to Complainant.
+The Respondent has not responded to the Complainant's request.

-Once a complainant makes a prima facie case showing that a respondent lacks rights to the domain name at issue, the respondent must come forward with the proof that it has some legitimate interest in the domain name to rebut this presumption.
+Once a Complainant makes a prima facie case showing that a Respondent lacks rights to the domain name at issue, the Respondent must come forward with the proof that it has some legitimate interest in the domain name to rebut this presumption.